Commuter rail: Southeast Asia

 In the Philippines, the Philippine National Railways has two commuter rail systems currently operational; the PNR Metro Commuter Line in the Greater Manila Area and the PNR Bicol Commuter in the Bicol Region.
-A new commuter rail line in Metro Manila, the North–South Commuter Railway, is currently under construction.
-Its North section is set to be partially opened by 2021.
+A new commuter rail line in Metro Manila, the North–South Commuter Railway, is currently under construction, with completion targeted for 2031.

 In Malaysia, there are two commuter services operated by Keretapi Tanah Melayu.
-They are the KTM Komuter that serves Kuala Lumpur and the surrounding Klang Valley area, and the KTM Komuter Northern Sector that serves Greater Penang, Perak, Kedah and Perlis in the northern region of Peninsular Malaysia.
+They are the KTM Komuter that serves Kuala Lumpur and the surrounding Klang Valley area, and the KTM Komuter Northern Sector that serves the George Town Conurbation, Perak, Kedah and Perlis in the northern region of Peninsular Malaysia.

 In Thailand, the Greater Bangkok Commuter rail and the Airport Rail Link serve the Bangkok Metropolitan Region.
 The SRT Red Lines, a new commuter line in Bangkok, started construction in 2009.
 It opened in 2021.

 Another commuter rail system in Southeast Asia is the Yangon Circular Railway in Myanmar.

 South Asia

-In India, commuter rail systems are present in major cities.
+In India, commuter rail systems are present in major cities and form an important part of people's daily lives.
 Mumbai Suburban Railway, the oldest suburban rail system in Asia, carries more than 7.24 million commuters on a daily basis which constitutes more than half of the total daily passenger capacity of the Indian Railways itself.
-Kolkata Suburban Railway is the biggest Suburban Railway network in India covering 348 stations carries more than 3.5 million commuters per day.
-The Chennai Suburban Railway along with MRTS is another railway of comparison where more than 2.5 million people travel daily to different areas in Chennai.
-Other commuter railways in India include Hyderabad MMTS, Delhi Suburban Railway, Pune Suburban Railway and Lucknow-Kanpur Suburban Railway.
+Kolkata Suburban Railway, one of the largest suburban railway networks in the world, consists of more than 450 stations and carries more than 3.5 million commuters per day.
+The Chennai Suburban Railway along with the Chennai MRTS, also covers over 300 stations and carries more than 2.5 million people daily to different areas in Chennai and its surroundings.
+Other commuter railways in India include the Hyderabad MMTS, Delhi Suburban Railway, Pune Suburban Railway and Lucknow-Kanpur Suburban Railway.

-In 2020, Government of India approved Bengaluru Commuter Rail to connect Bengaluru and its suburbs.
+In 2020, Government of India approved Bengaluru Suburban Railway to connect Bengaluru and its suburbs.
 It will be unique and first of its kind in India as it will have metro like facilities and rolling stock.

+In Bangladesh, there is one suburban rail called the Chittagong Circular Railway.
+Another suburban railway called the Dhaka Circular Railway is currently proposed.

-Karachi in Pakistan has had a circular railway since 1969.
-Also, in Bangladesh, there are several commuter rail systems.
+Karachi in Pakistan has a circular railway since 1969.

 West Asia

-In Iran, SYSTRA proposed 4 express lines similar to RER suburban lines in Paris.
-Tehran Metro is going to construct express lines.
-For instance, the Rahyab Behineh, a consultant for Tehran Metro, is studying Tehran Express Line 2.
-Tehran Metro currently has a commuter line, which is Line 5 between Tehran and Karaj.
-Isfahan has two lines to its suburbs Baharestan and Fuladshahr under construction, and a third line to Shahinshahr is planned.

-In Turkey; Başkentray, İZBAN, Marmaray and Gaziray are well-known examples.
+In Israel, the Israel Railways is the largest commuter rail system in the country, serving the Northern, Tel Aviv, Central, Jerusalem, and Sourthern.
+It connects the Jerusalem and Tel Aviv center with surrounding cities and sub-urbans in their regions.

+Tehran Metro currently operates the Line 5 commuter line between Tehran and Karaj.

+Turkey has commuter rail in the cities of Ankara, Izmir, Istanbul and Gaziantep.